fmeidanshahi/sutech-compiler-1400/README.md

-This project is implementation of the lexical analyzer for mini java language.
-It reads the input file and return the founded tokens and also make a simple symbol table that shows identifiers with their type and value.
+This project is implementation of the lexical analyzer for mini java language.It is implemented using switch case.
+It reads the input file and return the founded tokens with their type, and also make a simple symbol table that shows identifiers with their type and value.